Online + Hybrid Courses

 Examples of RSI include:

-• Scheduling video conferencing meetings to discuss the individual student’s progress in the class.
+• Scheduling video conferencing meetings to discuss the individual student’s progress in the course.

 • Posting a discussion board to reinforce concepts learned in the module’s lecture and actively responding to posts.